Morgan Stanley reveals $911 million Archegos loss as profit jumps

 The bank did not disclose losses right away because they were not deemed material in the context of its overall results, he added.

-Goldman Sachs Group Inc, Deutsche Bank and Wells Fargo & Co also handled Archegos positions but exited them without losses, Reuters and other media outlets have reported.
+Goldman Sachs Group Inc (GS.N), Deutsche Bank (DBKGn.DE) and Wells Fargo & Co (WFC.N) also handled Archegos positions but exited them without losses, Reuters and other media outlets have reported. read more

 Morgan Stanley did not realize that Archegos had similar, concentrated positions at several banks across Wall Street, Chief Financial Officer Jonathan Pruzan told Reuters.
 As such, the collateral requirements it imposed were only reflecting Archegos's particular risks at Morgan Stanley, not the risks across the fund's broader portfolio.